brian-lou/brianlou-portfolio/README.md

 Personal Homepage for my resume and projects.
-Used some parts of https://github.com/nordicgiant2/react-nice-resume and https://github.com/tbakerx/react-resume-template
+Adapted and modified CSS from https://github.com/nordicgiant2/react-nice-resume and https://github.com/tbakerx/react-resume-template